RainOfPain125/ACABot/README.md

   - Sync roles across servers (Such as pronouns, chat color, etc. If you trust the vetting process of a linked server, then you can also sync the approved vetting role so that if the user is accepted in their discord, they will automatically be accepted in yours).
   - As said earlier, sync vetting questions across linked servers.
   - Sync mod logs across linked servers.

+- # License
+  This project is licensed under GPL-3.0 - See LICENSE for more details.